MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux-vm-multiple-virtual-network-interfaces-configuration.md

 ms.service: virtual-machines
 ms.collection: linux
 ---
-# Configure multiple NICs in Azure Linux virtual machines
+# Configure multiple Nnetwork interfaces in Azure Linux virtual machines

-This article introduces how to configure multiple virtual network interfaces (NICs) in Azure Linux virtual machines (VMs) running the most common Linux distributions.
+This article discusses how to configure multiple virtual network interfaces in Azure Linux virtual machines (VMs) running the most common Linux distributions.

 ## Summary

-You can create an Azure VM that has multiple NICs attached to it.
+You can create an Azure VM that has multiple network interfaces attached to it.
 A common scenario is to have different subnets for front-end and back-end connectivity, or a network that's dedicated to a monitoring or backup solution.

-This article provides the required configuration for multiple NICs to work in an Azure Linux VM based on the following sample scenario:
+This article provides the required configuration for multiple network interfaces to work in an Azure Linux VM that'sw based on the following sample scenario:

-- The VM has two NICs in the same subnet.
+- The VM has two network interfaces in the same subnet.
 - Connectivity is tested from another VM in the same virtual network (VNET) or subnet.

-See the following screenshot for details:
+For details, see the following screenshot.

 :::image type="content" source="media/linux-vm-multiple-virtual-network-interfaces-configuration/vm-two-nics-same-subnet.png" alt-text="Image alt text.":::

-The configuration can also be used on a VM with more NICs on the same or different subnets in the same VNET.
+The configuration can also be used on a VM that has more network interfaces on the same or different subnets in the same VNET.

-## Configure guest OS for multiple NICs
+## Configure guest OS for multiple network interfaces

-When you add multiple NICs to a Linux VM, you need to create routing rules.
-These rules allow the VM to send and receive traffics that belongs to a specific NIC.
-Otherwise, traffics can't be processed correctly.
-For example, traffics that belongs to eth1 can't be processed correctly by the defined default route.
+When you add multiple network interfaces to a Linux VM, you have to create routing rules.
+These rules enable the VM to send and receive traffic that belongs to a specific network interface.
+Otherwise, traffic can't be processed correctly.
+For example, traffic that belongs to eth1 can't be processed correctly by the defined default route.

 > [!IMPORTANT]
-> Run all the commands in the following sections by using root privileges (switching to root or with `sudo`).
+> Run all the commands in the following sections by using root privileges (by switching to the root or by using the `sudo` command utility).

-## Configure multiple NICs for RHEL/CentOS 7.x VMs
+## Configure multiple network interfaces for RHEL/CentOS 7.*x* VMs

-1. Assume the VM has two NICs with the following settings:
+1. Assume that the VM has two network interfaces that have the following settings:

     - Routing (the output of `ip route show`):